Grammar & Formatting

 Cross-Reference Text

-Write out the full name of the cross-referenced/hyperlinked document (for example, another how-to) and not just, for example, "look at this how-to".
+Write the full name of the cross-referenced document instead of generic text like "look at this how-to".

 For more information, see How to Create a Basic Data Layer.